openimis/openimis_docs/user_manual/tools/reports.rst

     * ``MODE``

       Select the mode (Prescribed Contributions, Actually Paid Contributions) of calculation of commissions.
 This filter is mandatory.
 Note: This filter is available only Overview of Commissions.

     * ``COMMISSION RATE``

       Enter a commission rate as % of an assessment base.
 This filter is  mandatory.
 Note: This filter is available only Overview of Commissions

+    * ``SCOPE``

+      Select the details level of the report (Claims and All Details, Claims and Rejection Details, Claims Only)

     * ``Date Selector Button``